 - Conflicts of Interest of each author/ contributor.
 A statement of financial or other relationships that might lead to a conflict of interest, if that information is not included in the manuscript itself or in an authors' form

 - Criteria for inclusion in the authors’/ contributors’ list

 - A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work if that information is not provided in another form (see below); and

 - The name, address, e-mail, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs, if that information is not included on the manuscript itself.

 Please also see the checklist of First Pate/Covering Letter in the "checklist" segment at the bottom of this page.

-Videos: We allow video files no longer than two and half minutes.
-A longer video segment may be considered with prior permission of the editor.
-Instructions for video formatting
+Videos: We allow video files no longer than two and a half minutes.
+A longer video segment may be considered with the prior permission of the editor.
+Instructions for video formatting:

 - The video format should be MPG, MPEG, QuickTime (MOV), Windows Media Video (WMV), MP4, AVI, GIF.